netarchivesuite/so-me/twitter/README.md

 ## Prerequisites

 The scripts are in `bash` and has been tested under Ubuntu.
-Besides the standard shell commands for this system, `jq` and `wget` are expected to be present.
+Besides the standard shell commands the following tools are needed:

+ * jq
+ * wget 1.14 or later
+ * base32
+ * twarc (see below)

 The excellent tool [twarc](https://github.com/DocNow/twarc) is used for harvesting tweets.
 Note that `twarc` requires a Twitter account and a registration process for using Twitter apps.
 Thankfully this is quite simple to do.
 Please refer to the GitHub page for `twarc` for installation (also available under Ubuntu using `apt-get install twarc`) and registration.